freeCodeCamp/freeCodeCamp/README.md

 | **views**/home.jade | Home page template.     |

-**Note:** There is no difference how you name or structure your views.
+:exclamation: **Note:** There is no difference how you name or structure your views.
 You could place all your templates in a top-level `views` directory without having a nested folder structure, if that makes things easier for you.
 Just don't forget to update `extends ../layout`  and corresponding `res.render()` method in controllers.
 For smaller apps, I find having a flat folder structure to be easier to work with.

-**Note 2:** Although your main template - **layout.jade** only knows about `/css/styles.css` file, you should be editing **styles.less** stylesheet.
+:exclamation: **Note 2:** Although your main template - **layout.jade** only knows about `/css/styles.css` file, you should be editing **styles.less** stylesheet.
 Express will automatically generate **styles.css** whenever there are changes in LESS file.
 This is done via [less-middleware](https://github.com/emberfeather/less.js-middleware) node.js library.

 Useful Tools
 ------------
-[Jade Syntax Documentation by Example](http://naltatis.github.io/jade-syntax-docs/#attributes) - Better than official docs.
+- [Jade Syntax Documentation by Example](http://naltatis.github.io/jade-syntax-docs/#attributes) - Better than official docs.
-[HTML to Jade converter](http://html2jade.aaron-powell.com) - Extremely valuable when you need to quickly copy and paste HTML snippets from the web.
+- [HTML to Jade converter](http://html2jade.aaron-powell.com) - Extremely valuable when you need to quickly copy and paste HTML snippets from the web.

 Recommended Design
 ------------------
 - [Google Bootstrap](http://todc.github.io/todc-bootstrap/) - Google-styled theme for Bootstrap.
 - [Colors](http://clrs.cc) - a nicer color palette for the web.
-- [CSS Spinning Loaders](http://codepen.io/andymcfee/pen/ioskA) - spinning loader in css.
+- [CSS Spinning Loaders](http://codepen.io/andymcfee/pen/ioskA) - spinning loader in CSS.
+- [SpinKit](http://tobiasahlin.com/spinkit/) - 8 awesome looking spinning loaders in CSS.
 - [Creative Button Styles](http://tympanus.net/Development/CreativeButtons/) - awesome button styles.
 - [3D Dropdown Menu](http://soulwire.github.io/Makisu/) - CSS3 3D Dropdown Menu that folds and unfolds.
 - [Calendar in CSS](http://cssdeck.com/labs/vr7yddm7) - Nice looking calendar in pure HTML and CSS.